Hans Uwe Hielscher: Career

-Hielscher studied church music at the Hochschule für Musik Detmold (A), and carillon in Utrecht.
-From 1969 - 1973 he was church musician in Juist and from 1973 - 1979 in Bielefeld.
-He has been the organist and carillonneur at the Marktkirche in Wiesbaden since 1979.
-He created a series of weekly free recitals called Orgelmusik zur Marktzeit (organ music at market time) on Saturdays at 11:30 a.m., in which he or sometimes a guest organist perform seasonal music.
-The 2000th event is on 7 December 2019.
-He has appeared in a regular concert on New Year's Eve together with his colleague at St. Bonifatius, Gabriel Dessauer until 2010, whereas he played with his successor Thomas Jörg Frank since 2011.
+He became the organist and carillonneur at the Marktkirche in Wiesbaden in 1979.
+He created there a series of weekly free recitals called Orgelmusik zur Marktzeit (organ music at market time) on Saturdays at 11:30 a.m., in which he or sometimes a guest organist perform seasonal music.
+The 2000th event was on 7 December 2019.
+He appeared in a regular concert on New Year's Eve together with his colleague at St. Bonifatius, Gabriel Dessauer until 2010, and then played with his successor Thomas Jörg Frank.

-In 1985 he worked at the Immanuel Presbyterian Church in Los Angeles in exchange with Samuel Swartz, and he has been teaching at the University of Redlands in California since 1986.
+In 1985 Hielscher worked at the Immanuel Presbyterian Church in Los Angeles in exchange with Samuel Swartz, and taught at the University of Redlands in California from 1986.

 Hielscher is active as a concert organist and has played more than 3000 organ concerts worldwide.
 He retired from the position at the Marktkirche in 2009 but has kept the tradition of Orgelmusik zur Marktzeit.